bdbais/ConVista-CPI-Helper-Chrome-Extension/README.md

 >- Click: "Load Unpacked Extension" and select the folder with the plugin data

 ## Update
+Chrome updates extensions that are installed from the Chrome Web Store automatically.
+If you installed the plugin from sources:
 Please replace the folder with the new version on your disk.
 After that you must delete and add the plugin in Chrome Browser.
 If you have cloned the repository, pull new data.
 Than delete and add the plugin in Chrome.
 Restart Chrome.